Other sections in Organisation, Work and Technology:

 Our research sets the agenda in debates about human resource management and employment relations; ethics, sustainability and management; and information, technology and society.
-This is all part of a wider programme to advance studies of the role and effects of management and organisations in contemporary society.
+This is all part of a wider programme to advance studies of the role and effects of management, leadership and organisations in contemporary society.

-Research by our faculty members covers a variety of topics in Organisation, Work and Technology organised into four main areas along with our research in the Centre for Technological Futures.
+Research by our faculty members covers a variety of topics in Organisation, Work and Technology organised into five main areas along with our research in the Centre for Technological Futures.

 The implications for managers and employees of ‘new’ workplace initiatives such as flexible working, team working, well-being, quality and knowledge management are pressing contemporary concerns.
 Similarly, the ways in which employees are managed, and the way this has differential impacts according to the age, gender and professional status of an individual are equally significant.
 The Department makes substantial contributions to the critical exploration of such developments in both the public (e.g National Health Service) and private sectors (e.g. financial and professional service firms) as part of an analysis of the changing world of work and employment.